Start to gather information so that you’re prepared once you’re assigned a Home Care Package. Here are some things to do while you wait:

 Packages are allocated fairly through the national priority system, based only on date of approval and priority for care.
 You are placed in the system from the date stated on your approval letter.

-For most people, the expected wait times for approved Home Care Package levels are:
+For people with a medium priority, the expected wait time for an approved Home Care Package is:

 |Approved Home Care Package level||Wait time from letter of approval date|